Waste Management, Inc. (WM). Below are some highlights from the above linked analysis:

 Conclusion: WM did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
 This quantitatively ranks WM as a 1-Star Very Weak stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,700 NPV MMA Differential, the calculated rate is 8.1%.
-This dividend growth rate is higher than the 7.9% used in this analysis, thus providing no margin of safety.
-WM has a risk rating of 1.75 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,500 NPV MMA Differential, the calculated rate is 10.6%.
+This dividend growth rate is higher than the 2.8% used in this analysis, thus providing no margin of safety.
+WM has a risk rating of 2.25 which classifies it as a Medium risk stock.

-With nearly 300 landfills, WM is the 800 pound gorilla within the integrated waste services industry.
+With nearly 300 landfills, WM is the 800 pound gorilla within the integrated waste services industry and enjoys substantial scale compared to its competitors.
 Its core business generates annuity-like cash flows by providing services to residential, commercial, and industrial customers.
-The company will likely continue to make niche acquisitions while pursuing share buybacks and increasing dividends.
-Although WM is trading close to my fair value price of $30.17, I will like wait for its dividend fundamentals to improve before initiating a position.
-It is a stock that I am watching closely.
+The company will likely continue to make niche acquisitions while pursuing debt reductions, share buybacks and increasing dividends.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.